 Service Units (SUs)

 A unit of time on MSI HPC resources.
-One SU equals 1.5 hours of CPU time on HPC platforms.
+The SU to CPU-hour conversion rates for various systems are listed on the Queues page.
 Every group at MSI is allotted a default allocation of 70,000 SUs each calendar year, which is usually enough for many jobs done using MSI resources.
 However, groups may request more SUs with proper justification.
 The default allocation of SUs is renewed each calendar year upon renewal of the PI group.

 A read-only copy of data stored at a particular point in time, maintaining the same permissions for each file at that point in time.
 These snapshots static backups of a volume can be used to restore a file to its location in the case that it was inadvertently deleted.
 You can also snapshot while running Virtual Machines (VM).

 Another given name for a machine capable of High Performance Computing (HPC).
 Supercomputers, including the ones at MSI, have access to the high speed networks, high performance storage, powerful GPUs, and large amounts of memory needed to execute large-scale computations and programs.
 MSI has two main HPC units, Mesabi and Mangi, designed to support complex computation and memory-intensive programs used in research across the University as well as the state of Minnesota.

 Off-line storage used to remove and archive large amounts of data from MSI systems.
 Data is compressed and stored.